scitran/client/Sharing-Matlab-methods.md

 ## The compute model
-The **scitran** and **toolboxes** classes simplify  sharing Matlab-code and Flywheel-data.
-A particular goal is to help create reproducible methods for publication.
-We imagine that users develop scripts and functions that are the basis of their research paper.
-These scripts use Matlab toolboxes and functions, and they want to store a record of the processing that can be shared and retrieved.
+The **scitran** and **toolboxes** classes simplify sharing Matlab-code that uses Flywheel-data.
+A main goal is to suppport reproducible methods for publication.
+We want to provide simple tools to help users store a record of the processing that can be shared and retrieved.

-Hence, we model the typical use case:
+Flywheel already incorporates Gears and Analyses to help with reproducibility.
+The Flywheel Matlab client fills a different nice.
+This client models the case in which you are preparing analyses and figures for a paper.
+This work uses

 * One or more Matlab toolboxes for the project, available from a github repository.
-* Flywheel data are analyzed with user functions that use the toolboxes, but are not necessarily in them
+* Your own project-specific Matlab functions that use these toolboxes
 * Flywheel data are accessed using **scitran** methods

 ## scitran toolbox methods

-**scitran** methods can get a github toolbox (toolboxGet), test whether the Matlab toolbox is installed (toolboxValidate), and install (toolboxInstall) or clone (toolboxClone) the toolbox from github locally.
-During installation, the methods place the toolbox on the user's path.
+**scitran** toolbox methods help with the following tasks

+* **toolboxGet**      - get a specification of the toolboxes used in the project
+* **toolboxValidate** - test whether the toolboxes are installed on your path
+* **toolboxInstall**  - download a zip record of the toolboxes
+* **toolboxClone**    - git clone the toolboxes to your computer

+During installation or cloning, the toolboxes are added to the user's path.